djeada/Linux-Notes/notes/kernel.md

 * `dkms`: This command is used to manage DKMS-controlled kernel modules.
 It can be used to install, remove, and build kernel modules.

 ## DKMS

-The Dynamic Kernel Module Support (DKMS) is a system that allows kernel modules to be automatically rebuilt when a new kernel is installed.
-This is useful because it allows kernel modules to be used across different kernels without the need to manually rebuild them each time a new kernel is installed.
+The Dynamic Kernel Module Support (DKMS) is a way to help kernel modules work with new kernels when they are added to the computer.
+This is helpful because you don't need to build the modules again every time you get a new kernel.

-To use DKMS, you need to have the dkms package installed on your system.
+To use DKMS, you need to have the dkms package on your computer.

 On Debian based systems: